yswang837/yswang837.github.io/content/docs/example/architect-exam/3.14-专业英语/_index.md

 - 原文

-&emsp;&emsp;The objective of architecture design is to determine what parts of the application software will be assigned to what hardware.The major software components of the system being developed have to be identified and then allocated to the various hardware components on which the system will operate.
+&emsp;&emsp;The objective of ( 1 ) is to determine what parts of the application software will be assigned to what hardware.The major software components of the system being developed have to be identified and then allocated to the various hardware components on which the system will operate.
 All software systems can be divided into four basic functions.
-The first is data storage.
+The first is( 2 ).
 Most information systems require data to be stored and retrieved,whether a small file,such as a memo produced by a word processor,or a large database,such as one that stores an organization’s accounting records.
-The second function is the data access logic,the processing required to access data,which often means database queries in Structured Query Language.
-The third function is the application logic,which is the logic documented in the DFDs,use cases,and functional requirements.The fourth function is the presentation logic,the display of information to the user and the acceptance of the user’s commands.The three primary hardware components of a system are clients,servers,and network.
+The second function is the ( 3 ),the processing required to access data,which often means database queries in Structured Query Language.
+The third function is the ( 4 ),which is the logic documented in the DFDs,use cases,and functional requirements.The fourth function is the presentation logic,the display of information to the user and the acceptance of the user’s commands.The three primary hardware components of a system are ( 5 ).
+(1)&emsp;A.architecture design &emsp;B.modular design &emsp;C.physical design &emsp;D.distribution design

+(2)&emsp;A.data access components &emsp;B.database management system &emsp;C.data storage&emsp;D.data entities

+(3)&emsp;A.data persistence&emsp;B.data access objects&emsp;C.database connection&emsp;D.dataaccess logic

+(4)&emsp;A.system requirements&emsp;B.system architecture&emsp;C.application logic&emsp;D.application program

+(5)&emsp;A.computers,cables and network&emsp;B.clients,servers,and network&emsp;C.CPUs,memories and I/O devices&emsp;D.CPUs,hard disks and I/O devices

 - 翻译